Hot sauce

 LOUISIANA STYLE

 Also a classic.
-The style has roots in the US state of Louisiana and is relatively simple; chilies, vinegar and salt.
+The style has roots in the American state of Louisiana and is relatively simple; chilies, vinegar and salt.
 Maybe it's aged in oak barrels, and the taste is... wow !
 Tabasco is in the Louisiana family.
-You can swear that the consistency is always thin and fine.
+The consistency is always thin and fine.

 MEXICAN STYLE